wtokumaru/backend/README.md

 AUTH0_CLIENT_ID={Client ID}
 AUTH0_CLIENT_SECRET={Client Secret}
 ```
 4) Install and run [Postgresql](https://www.postgresql.org/docs/9.3/static/tutorial-install.html) (AKA postgres) locally.
-You should not need to worry about creating any accounts or doing any setup but you may need to debug OS-specific problems that appear.
-For example, you may need to install postgis as well.
+You should not need to worry about creating any accounts.
+You will also need to make sure you have set up [geodjango](https://docs.djangoproject.com/en/2.1/ref/contrib/gis/install/).
 (TODO: Test this on wiped setups to find out specific steps to do this properly.)
 5) Change the HOST variable in the [settings.py](https://github.com/chronoscio/backend/blob/master/project/interactivemap/settings.py) file to be `localhost` instead of `db`.
 You may also need to change the PORT variable to match whatever you have set for postgis (TODO: investigate this).
 6) Prepare a json dataset to be the database.
 For now, you can use our example test data.
 ```bash